Flea Traps

 Why Flea Traps Don’t Work

-This is a case when knowing more about the pest can help immensely when trying to control it, and with fleas, it’s important to know how they find new hosts and move from host to host in order to get rid of them for good.
+This is a case when knowing more about the pest can help immensely when trying to control it, and with fleas, it is important to know how they find new hosts and move from host to host in order to get rid of them for good.
 This is not how fleas find hosts.

 - First and most importantly, traps do not kill fleas that exist on animals.
 This is where we recommend you control fleas first, since fleas will not leave a viable host, and will continue to breed and lay eggs.